-- 1. To qualify for the Comprehensive Examination, a student must 42 hours of required courses.
-These include two foundation courses, six core courses, and six textual seminars, including at least two each from the Old Testament and the New Testament. - 2.
-The student must register for BI 9046 Comprehensive Examination for Doctor of Philosophy. - 3.
-The Comprehensive Examination will include written and oral testing, administered over a two-day period. - 4.
-The doctoral faculty will write the questions included in The Comprehensive Examination, based on courses the student has completed. - 5.
-Professors who taught the student will evaluate Student responses to questions about the subjects they taught to the student. - 6.
-Evaluation of the student's overall response to the Comprehensive Examination will be graded as "Pass" or "Fail." - 7.
-A student who fails the exam must retake the entire exam. - 8.
-A Students may retake the exam as early as the following semester. - 9.
-A Students who fails the exam a second time may not retake the exam without approval of the KGST director of graduate studies. - 10.
-To request a third opportunity to take the Comprehensive Examination a student must submit a formal petition to the director.
+1. To qualify for the Comprehensive Examination, a student must 42 hours of required courses.
+These include two foundation courses, six core courses, and six textual seminars, including at least two each from the Old Testament and the New Testament.

+- 2. The student must register for BI 9046 Comprehensive Examination for Doctor of Philosophy. - 3.
+The Comprehensive Examination will include written and oral testing, administered over a two-day period.

+4. The doctoral faculty will write the questions included in The Comprehensive Examination, based on courses the student has completed.

+5. Professors who taught the student will evaluate Student responses to questions about the subjects they taught to the student.

+6. Evaluation of the student's overall response to the Comprehensive Examination will be graded as "Pass" or "Fail."

+- 7. A student who fails the exam must retake the entire exam. - 8.
+A Students may retake the exam as early as the following semester.

+9. A Students who fails the exam a second time may not retake the exam without approval of the KGST director of graduate studies.

+10. To request a third opportunity to take the Comprehensive Examination a student must submit a formal petition to the director.
 The Director will then chair a faculty committee for consideration of the petition.
 Committees will approve petitions only in very unusual circumstances.

-Curriculum for PhD in Biblical Studies

-54 Semester Hours Required for Graduation

-Foundation Courses - 6 semester hours (two courses, 3 hours each)

-BI 7301 Biblical Scholarship and Christian Ministry

-BI 7310 Advanced Studies in Biblical Hermeneutics

-Core PhD Courses - 18 hours (six courses, 3 hours each)

-BI 7312 Advanced Studies in Biblical Backgrounds BI

-7314 Advanced Studies in Biblical Textual Criticism

-BI 7316 Advanced Studies in Biblical Theology

-BI 7318 Advanced Studies in Religious History

-BI 8311 Advanced Studies in Restoration Theology

-BI 8313 Advanced Studies in Biblical Languages

-Biblical Languages Proficiency Exams: BI 9040, BI 9042, BI 9044 (zero hours credit)
+54 Semester Hours Required for Graduation Foundation Courses - 6 semester hours (two courses, 3 hours each) BI 7301 Biblical Scholarship and Christian Ministry BI 7310 Advanced Studies in Biblical Hermeneutics Core PhD Courses - 18 hours (six courses, 3 hours each) BI 7312 Advanced Studies in Biblical Backgrounds BI 7314 Advanced Studies in Textual Criticism BI 7316 Advanced Studies in Religious History BI 8311 Advanced Studies in Religious History BI 8313 Advanced Studies in Biblical Languages Biblical Languages Proficiency Exams: BI 9040, BI 9042, BI 9044 (zero hours credit)

-Elective Textual Seminars - 18 semester hours (six courses, 3 hours each)

-At least two courses from OT and at least two courses from NT required

-OT 8320 Seminar in the Wisdom Literature
+Elective Textual Seminars - 18 semester hours (six courses, 3 hours each) At least two courses from OT and at least two courses from NT required OT 8320 Seminar in the Wisdom Literature

-OT 8322 Seminar in the Historical Literature

-OT 8324 Seminar in the Major Prophets

-OT 8326 Seminar in the Torah

-OT 8328 Seminar in the Psalms

-OT 8330 Seminar in the Minor Prophets NT

-8321 Seminar in the Epistle to the Hebrews

-NT 8323 Seminar in the Pauline Letters

-NT 8325 Seminar in the Book of Acts

-NT 8327 Seminar in the Gospels

-NT 8329 Seminar in the General Epistles & Johannine Lit

-NT 8331 Seminar in the Epistle to the Romans
+OT 8322 Seminar in the Historical Literature OT 8324 Seminar in the Major Prophets OT 8326 Seminar in the Torah OT 8328 Seminar in the Psalms OT 8330 Seminar in the Psalms OT 8321 Seminar in the Book of Hebrews NT 8323 Seminar in the Book of Hebrews NT 8325 Seminar in the Book of Acts NT 8327 Seminar in the Gospels NT 8329 Seminar in the General Epistles & Johannine Lit NT 8331 Seminar in the Epistle to the Romans